 He answered, “You.”

-15 Then he mustered the young men among the princes of the provinces, and they were 232.
+15 Then he mustered the young men among the rulers of the provinces, and they were 232.
 After them, he mustered all the people, all the Israelites, that being 7,000.

 16 They went out at noon.
 But Ben Hadad was drinking himself drunk in the pavilions, he and the kings, the 32 kings who helped him.
-17 The young men among the princes of the provinces went out first; and Ben Hadad sent out, and they told him, “Men are coming out from Samaria.”
+17 The young men among the rulers of the provinces went out first, and Ben Hadad sent scouts out, and they told him, “Men are coming out from Samaria.”

-19 So these went out of the city: the young men of the princes of the provinces, and the army which followed them.
-20 They each killed his man.
+19 So these went out of the city: the young men of the rulers of the provinces, and the army which followed them.
+20 They each killed his opponent.
 The Syrians fled, and Israel pursued them.
 Ben Hadad the king of Syria escaped on a horse with horsemen.
-21 The king of Israel went out, and struck the horses and chariots, and killed the Syrians with a great slaughter.
+21 The king of Israel went out and struck the horses and chariots and killed the Syrians in a great slaughter.

 He listened to their voice, and did so.

 26 At the same time the following year, Ben Hadad mustered the Syrians and went up to Aphek, to fight against Israel.
 27 The Israelites were mustered and given provisions, and went against them.
 The Israelites encamped before them like two little flocks of young goats, but the Syrians filled the country.
 28 A man of God came near and spoke to the king of Israel, and said, “The Lord says, ‘Because the Syrians have said, “The Lord is a god of the hills, but he is not a god of the valleys;’ therefore I will deliver all of this great multitude into your hand, and you shall know that I am the Lord.’ ”